xwillxu/Christmas/README.md

 #### What happened on Christmas in our hotel.
 The buffet I talked about is in our restort even though it is called Hotel Rancho Luna.
 In english it's a real resort not a hotel.
 Here may be one thing that may or may not stun you: A busload of maybe 75 people arrived at our resort on Christmas!
 Now guess how many people arrived on Christmas Eve?
 Nada, Zero, Nothing, None!
-Not a single person came or left our resort that day!.
+Not a single person came or left our resort that day!
+To think that if this was a game about how many people came to the resort it would be a shocking.